 Hence, NRIs can only trade on delivery basis.
 NRIs need to own the stocks before they want to sell it.

 You may also like: Best Demat and Trading Account in India!

 4. Real estate sector:

-Investing in the real estate sector has been a traditional and an all time favourite method of investing for most of the NRIs.
-Indians leave their country and become NRIs but having a home or property back in your own country is considered as a priced possession.
+Investing in the real estate sector is a traditional and an all time favourite investment method for most of the NRIs.
+Indians leave their country and become NRIs.
+But, having a home or property back in your own country is considered as a valuable possession.
 In addition to financial appreciation, it gives you a sense of emotional security as well.
 Real estate sector is considered as a lucrative investment option for NRIs.

 As an NRI, you can purchase both residential and commercial properties.
-There is no restriction on the no. of properties owned but you cannot buy agricultural lands, farm house or plantations.
+There is no restriction on the no. of properties owned.
+But, you cannot buy agricultural lands, farm house or plantations.
 Although, you can have ownership of agricultural land through inheritance or gift.

 However, selling of property comes with some restrictions by FEMA (Foreign Exchange Management Act), especially in case of repatriation transactions.
 So, you need to plan things well in advance by hiring a professional who will guide you with all the legal documentation and procedures at the time of purchase/sale.

 If you are planning to invest in a home just have a look at our popular blog post: 5 Smart tips for Home Buyers!

 5. Investment in Bonds/Government Securities:

 The Government and companies require money from time to time for various projects or their expansion.
 Hence, bonds are issued for borrowing money.
 If you invest in bonds, you will be considered as a lender unlike equity where you have an equity stake in the company.

 Being an NRI, you have the freedom to invest in bonds and government securities.
 Investors get fixed returns on such bonds issued by companies or government institutions.
 If purchase is done through NRE/FCNR accounts, the proceeds are easily repatriable to the country where you live.

 6. Certificate of Deposits:

 NRIs also have the option to subscribe to Certificate of Deposits but on a repatriable basis.
-Certificate of Deposits are non negotiable money market instruments issued in demat for or in the form of promissory notes.
+Certificate of Deposits are non negotiable money market instruments issued in demat form or in the form of promissory notes.
 CDs yield higher rate of interest as compared to bank deposits.
 There maturity period ranges from 7 days to 1 year and are best suited for people having short term financial goals.

 7. National Pension scheme (NPS):

-This is also a good investment alternative but NRIs who are Indian citizens can contribute to NPS.
+This is also a good investment alternative.
+But, NRIs who are Indian citizens can contribute to NPS.
 Once you give up your Indian citizenship, the account is closed.
-NRI who are Indian citizens between the age of 18 to 60 years can contribute by fund transfers from their NRE/NRO accounts.
+NRI who are Indian citizens between the age of 18 to 65 years can contribute by fund transfers from their NRE/NRO accounts.

 So, Investment in NPS can be made by :